nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 1. SyncGranule - [source](https://github.com/nasa/cumulus/tree/master/tasks/sync-granule).
 2. CmrStep - [source](https://github.com/nasa/cumulus/tree/master/tasks/post-to-cmr)

-Additionally this workflow requires a ProcessingStep you must provide.
-The "AsterProcess," "ModisProcess," and "LegacyProcess" steps in the workflow picture below are examples of custom processing steps.
+Additionally this workflow requires a processing step you must provide.
+The ProcessingStep step in the workflow picture below is an example of a custom processing step.

 **Note:** Using the CmrStep is not required and can be left out of the processing trajectory if desired (for example, in testing situations).

 ![Screenshot of execution graph for SIPS IngestGranule workflow in AWS Step Functions console](assets/sips-ingest-granule.png)

-_An example workflow module configuration can be viewed in the Cumulus source for the [ingest_granule_workflow](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/ingest_granule_workflow.tf)._
+_An example workflow module configuration can be viewed in the Cumulus source for the [ingest_and_publish_granule_workflow](https://github.com/nasa/cumulus/blob/master/example/cumulus-tf/ingest_and_publish_granule_workflow.tf)._

 _**Please note:** To use this example workflow module as a template for a new workflow in your deployment the `source` key for the workflow module would need to point to a release of the cumulus-workflow (terraform-aws-cumulus-workflow.zip) module on our [release](https://github.com/nasa/cumulus/releases) page, as all of the provided Cumulus workflows are internally self-referential._